-Cloudflare users on our Business Plan are able to cache anonymous page views when using WordPress using our Bypass Cache on Cookie functionality.
+Cloudflare Business plan customers are able to cache anonymous page views when using WordPress using our Bypass Cache on Cookie functionality.
 This allows for static HTML to be cached at our edge, with no need for it to be regenerated from request to request.
 This tutorial will help you set this up with WordPress and WooCommerce.

-Enterprise Cloudflare customers can use Custom Cache Keys to take their performance further, contact your Customer Success Manager if interested.
+Enterprise Cloudflare customers can use Custom Cache Keys to take their performance further, contact your Customer Success Manager for more details.

-Once this is down, we can get on with setting the Bypass Cache on Cookie rule.
-In order to do this we need to head to the Page Rules section in the Cloudflare dashboard:
+Once this is done, set the Bypass Cache on Cookie rule.
+You can do this in the Page Rules app in the Cloudflare dashboard:

 |WordPress with WooCommerce||wp-.*|wordpress.*|comment_.*|woocommerce_.*|